Page Table of Contents

 If you like this post, you can share it on your social platforms to help more people.

-Method 2.
-Using Copy Command to Clone Hard Drive
+Method 3.
+Using Copy Command

-The copy command is an internal command of the Windows system.
+The disk copy command is an internal command of the Windows system.
 It is available within the Command Prompt in Windows 11/10/8/7/Vista/XP.
 You can also utilize the copy command to copy files from one drive to another drive.
 The following are the detailed steps:

 Step 1.
 Go to Start and type "cmd" on the search bar.
 Then select Command Prompt (Admin) to open CMD.